About Me

 Igneous rock is a rock that was once melted and then cooled and hardened.
 Some igneous rocks cool quickly and look like glass.
 Other igneous rocks cool more slowly and have large grains.

-Rock that forms from material that has settled into layers is called Sedimentary rock.
+called Sedimentary rock.
 The layers are squeezed together until they form rock.

-The third type of rock is called metamorphic rock.
-Metamorphic rock is rock that has been changed by temperature and pressure.
+rock is rock that has been changed by temperature and pressure.

 How Rocks Form

-The three types of rock form differently.
+form differently.
 Melted rock can reach Earth’s surface through a volcano.
-Then it cools and becomes igneous rock.
+Then

-Sedimentary rock, by contrast, begins with the breaking of rocks.
 Wind and water break rock into bits.
-Then the wind and water carry the bits of rock and soil away.
-The bits settle into layers.
-After a long time, the layers harden into rock.
+Then the wind and water carry the bits of

 Metamorphic rock forms deep in Earth’s crust in yet another way.
-The pressure and temperature there change rock into metamorphic rock.

 Wind and water break rock into small bits.
 Then wind and water carry away the bits of rock.
 Layers of these bits of rock form and, under pressure, become sedimentary rock.